 5.27.
-Preoperational research should be made to identify the inventories of radionuclides which would result in releases during operation of a facility or conduct of the activity, the possible discharge routes, the amounts that will be discharged to the environment and the radiation exposure pathways, and other relevant data parameters that could be used to estimate doses to members of the public.
+Pre-operational assessment should be made to identify the inventories of radionuclides which would result in releases during operation of a facility or conduct of the activity, the possible discharge routes, the amounts that will be discharged to the environment and the radiation exposure pathways, and other relevant data parameters that could be used to estimate doses to members of the public.
 This could be based on analysis specific for the practice under consideration or based on the experience in similar practices.

 5.28.
 The need for a detailed characterization of the discharges should depend on the projected magnitude of the dose to the members of the public in accordance with a graded approach.
 For small installations using unsealed radioactive material, such as nuclear medicine departments in hospitals, and research laboratories, consideration should be given to whether the discharges can be assessed on the basis of the estimated throughput, with allowance made for radioactive decay.
-For nuclear fuel cycle facilities, estimates of discharges should be made, where appropriate, from a consideration of the design, proposed operating characteristics and efficiency of the techniques used to minimize the discharge.
+For nuclear fuel cycle facilities, estimates of discharges should be made from a consideration of the design, proposed operating characteristics and efficiency of the techniques used to reduce the discharge in order to ensure that the protection is optimized.
 Information from similar installations already in operation elsewhere should also be used (see, for example, Ref.
 [19]).

 5.29.
-The relative importance of different exposure pathways will be dependent upon the nature of the discharge, the route of discharge and the physical and chemical characteristics of the radionuclides In the case of discharges to the atmosphere, consideration should be given to the meteorological data at or close to the proposed site and possible deposition of radioactive material on land and subsequent transfer to crops and animals, as well as on standing water bodies and subsequent uses of water..
+The relative importance of different exposure pathways will be dependent upon the nature of the discharge, the route of discharge and the physical and chemical characteristics of the radionuclides.
+In the case of discharges to the atmosphere, consideration should be given to the meteorological data at or close to the proposed site and possible deposition of radioactive material on land and subsequent transfer to crops and animals, as well as on standing water bodies and subsequent uses of water.
+Guidance and discussions on exposure pathways meteorological data and environmental transfers can be found in [8]